eslint/eslint/docs/rules/README.md

 * [no-bitwise] - disallow use of bitwise operators (off by default)
 * [guard-for-in](guard-for-in.md) - make sure `for-in` loops have an `if` statement (off by default)
 * [max-statements](max-statements.md) - specify the maximum number of statement allowed in a function (off by default)
+* [max-params](max-params.md) - limits the number of parameters that can be used in the function declaration. (off by default)
 * [max-depth](max-depth.md) - specify the maximum depth that blocks can be nested (off by default)
 * [max-len](max-len.md) - specify the maximum length of a line in your program (off by default)